bump-sh/docs/src/_product-updates/2025-11-19-new-search-experience-10-times-faster.md

 - Typos are also now better managed, ensuring relevant results even when the search query contains typos.

 ### Performance
-Speed is one of the keys to a good API discovery, and search is part of it.
-Search speed has been increased by a factor of 10.
-This is particularly visible on larger hubs and complex documentation, reducing the time from almost a second to a few milliseconds, making the search experience instantaneous.
+Quickly finding the right information is one of the keys to a good API discovery, and search is part of it. **Search speed has been increased by a factor of 10.** This is particularly visible on larger hubs and complex documentation, reducing the time from almost a second to a few milliseconds, making the search experience instantaneous.

 ![Comparison between the new search and the old search](/images/changelog/new-search-experience-performance.gif)